silaspe/maths/docs/the_strand_puzzle.md

 $$ X_2 + X_{2 - 1} = 3 $$

 $$ \text{Sound familiar?
-If not, I'll write down the formlas that we have just derived along with the formulas for } Y. $$
+If not, I'll write down the formulas that we have just derived along with the formulas for } Y. $$

 $$ (X_{(n)} + X_{(n) - 1}) = 2(X_{(n - 1)} + X_{(n - 1) - 1}) + (X_{(n - 2)} + X_{(n - 2) - 1}) $$